gustavoig/rerun-docs/docs/introduction.rst

 - **Containerized execution** – Run analyses in Docker or Singularity containers for full reproducibility.
 - **Local or container mode** – Choose between your local runtime or isolated environments.
 - **Transparent execution** – Each job produces logs, timestamps, and status information.
 - **Cross-platform compatibility** – Works on Windows and Linux systems.
   - *Note: macOS support is limited due to a FilePicker issue in Flet v0.28.3.*
+- **Certified reproducibility** – Compute hashes for all input and output files allowing verification of results without rerunning the computation.

 Who Uses ReRun